The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Introduction

-First, response generation is not simply a problem of describing the result of a computation in natural language.
+First, response generation is not simply a problem of describing the \emph{result} of a computation in natural language.
 In some cases, response generators may also usefully \textbf{describe the provenance} of that result---the computation itself and its intermediate values.
-In many human-to-human conversational contexts, a response as detailed and redundant as \cref{fig:pull}d would be over-informative, violating Grice's maxim of quantity~\citeyearpar{Grice1975}.
-But Gricean cooperative speakers may sometimes deem it useful to convey information about their mental state.
-For a speaker that is prone to mistakes, such as an AI agent, revealing its own understanding and/or reasoning as in \cref{fig:pull}d can increase user trust when its computation was appropriate, and can provide an opportunity for correction when it was not.
+In many human-to-human conversations, a response as detailed as \cref{fig:pull}c would be over-informative, violating Grice's maxim of quantity~\citeyearpar{Grice1975}.
+But for a speaker that is prone to mistakes, such as an AI agent, describing its own understanding can increase user trust when the understanding is accurate and provides an opportunity for correction when it is not.

-Second, dialogue response generation systems must \textbf{guarantee truthfulness}: as the primary source of information about the action that a dialogue agent took, a response generator that describes even a small fraction of these computations incorrectly can produce disastrous results.
-Importantly, truthful utterances might be low-probability under a domain-general language model (LM), particularly when they reflect errors in language understanding (as in \cref{fig:pull}c--d).
+Second, dialogue response generation systems must \textbf{guarantee truthfulness}: since the user often has no way to check the responses, even occasional errors could have disastrous consequences and would greatly undermine trust.
+Yet truthful utterances might be low-probability under a domain-general language model (LM), particularly when they reflect errors in language understanding (as in \cref{fig:pull}c).

 Finally, response generation systems must \textbf{support declarative specification of agent behavior}.
-When confusing or infelicitious responses are discovered, it should be possible to easily and precisely modify them without changing the dialogue agent's behavior in other contexts.
+When confusing or infelicitous responses are discovered, it should be possible to easily and precisely modify them without changing the dialogue agent's behavior in other contexts.

-How might we build a generation system with all these properties?
-In recent years, the main focus of academic dialogue research has been on ``end-to-end'' learned models for response generation, especially neural sequence-to-sequence models \cite{Vinyals2015ICML,zhang-etal-2020-dialogpt}.
-But while such models excel at producing fluent and coherent output, research continues to find that they struggle in maintaining faithfulness \cite{wiseman-etal-2017-challenges,maynez-etal-2020-faithfulness}.
-Perhaps more fundamentally, because the behavior of such systems is encoded implicitly in their training data, designing a user experience requires system builders to write and edit a large number of training examples whose final effect may be difficult to predict.
+In recent years, the main focus of academic dialogue research has been on ``end-to-end'' learned models for response generation, especially neural sequence models \cite{vinyals-le-2015-neural,zhang-etal-2020-dialogpt}.
+But while such models excel at producing fluent and coherent output, research continues to find that they struggle in maintaining faithfulness \cite{wiseman-etal-2017-challenges,maynez-etal-2020-faithfulness,raunak-etal-2021-curious,liu-etal-2023-evaluating,zhang-etal-2023-language}.
+Perhaps more fundamentally, because the behavior of such systems is encoded implicitly in their training data, designing a dialogue system requires system builders to write and edit a large number of training examples whose final effect may be difficult to predict.